API Reference

 Test keys use the vp_sk_test_ prefix.
 Live keys use vp_sk_live_.

 Most endpoints require a secret key (vp_sk_*).
 The exceptions are session creation (POST /v1/sessions, including its dry_run variant) and GET /v1/capabilities, which accept either key type, and the /v1/public/* endpoints, which require a publishable key (vp_pk_*).
-Publishable keys can only create sessions and call the public browser endpoints; they are rejected on secret-only routes with auth_key_type_forbidden (HTTP 403).
+So a publishable key can create sessions, read capabilities, and call the public browser endpoints; it is rejected on every secret-only route with auth_key_type_forbidden (HTTP 403).

 Request Headers